ivancuric/css-selector-performance/Optimizing CSS.md

 Browsers read CSS from right to left.
 The rightmost selector in a compound selector is know as the key selector.
 So for instance in `#id .class > ul a`, the key selector is `a`.
 The browser first matches all key selectors --- in this case it finds all elements on the page that match te `a` selector.
 It then finds all `ul` elements on the page and filters the `a`s to contain only those elements that are descendants of `ul`s, and so on until it reaches the leftmost selector.

-If you want to go a bit more in depth about how the browsers parse CSS, [check out Nicole Sullivan's post on Webkit](https://calendar.perfplanet.com/2011/css-selector-performance-has-changed-for-the-better/), [Ilya Grigorik's article on how Blink does it](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/constructing-the-object-model) , or [Lin Clark's article on Mozilla's new Stylo CSS engine](https://hacks.mozilla.org/2017/08/inside-a-super-fast-css-engine-quantum-css-aka-stylo/).

 So here’s the first tip: the shorter the selector the better, and make sure that if possible, you keep the key selector a class or ID.

 ## Measuring the performance